reenisc2/Shushme/README.md

 Put resizing marker on circle when Point of Interest initially selected.
 Remove ability to make radius larger and put up draggable marker with short click.
 Some more clean up.

+### Version 1.0.18 (4/30/2019)

+Put radius info on resizing marker when dragging.

+### Version 1.0.19 (5/2/2019)

+Added enable/disable to the Alert Dialog box for individual items, so you user can enable/disable individual points of interest.
+When a location's geofence is disabled, the markers will be at 50% opaque, and the symbol on the recycler view will be paler.